Division of Eden-Monaro

-The Division of Eden-Monaro (/iːdən məˈnɛəroʊ/) is an Australian electoral division in the state of New South Wales.
+The Division of Eden-Monaro (/ˈiːdən məˈnɛəroʊ/ EE-dən-_-mə-NAIR-oh) is an Australian electoral division in the state of New South Wales.
 It includes the cities of Queanbeyan, Goulburn, Cooma, Bega and Eden.
 It is currently represented by Labor MP Kristy McBain.

 Geography

-Eden-Monaro currently includes Goulburn Mulwaree Council, Queanbeyan–Palerang Regional Council, Snowy Monaro Regional Council, Bega Valley Shire and part of Eurobodalla Shire, including Narooma, Bodalla and Tuross Head.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+Throughout its history, the division has always covered the south-eastern corner of New South Wales by the Victorian border, which includes the state's South Coast.
+Its boundaries have changed relatively little compared to adjacent electoral divisions.
+It has occasionally completely surrounded the Australian Capital Territory (ACT), but otherwise it has been generally east of the territory.